sjbennett123/polarlarp/content/rules/rulebook.md

 ### Healing Pool

-Change the incantation for healing pool on page 66 to “By the earth I create a healing pool.”.
+Change the incantation for healing pool on page 66 to “By the earth I create a healing pool.”

-Treasure Distribution Policy

-Coin

-Pay to max out

-1.5 times the amount of

-Automaxout

-.5 times the total amount of build in silver.

-You can also send back 50% of the coins you take in from PCs, from merchants or thieves.

-Magic Item Distribution

-Standard

-1 1-year item per 10 PCs per day - Up to 5 effects

-1 2-year item per 25 - Up to 5 effects

-Low Power

-where you can put out double the amount of magic items, if the average number of effects per item is 2.5 or less.
-An indestructible item with no combat effects counts as a zero for calculating the average.

-2 Components per player per day

-Production

-Total PC build and divide it by 5 that is the amount of levels of production

 # NERO 9’th Edition Changelog